StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Method:

 where $\Theta=\{(u_{i},\Sigma_{i},\alpha_{i}, c_{i,0},(c_{i,j,k})_{j,k}))\}_{i=1}^{N^{Gaussians}}$ represents the 3D gaussian, $c_{i,0}$ is the main color and $c_{i,j,k}$ is the coefficient. $\mathcal{R}(\mathcal{C}_{v};\Theta)$ means render 3D gaussian and $I_{i}^{gt}$ means the ground truth image from the viewpoint $\mathcal{C}_{v}$ respectively.

 After obtaining the optimized 3D gaussian, we further formulate the 3D gaussian style transfer process with 2D prior as follows:

-where $\phi$ means the 2D prior and $R$ means the reference prompt, like text prompts or image prompts. $\mathcal{L}$ means the loss function to further optimize the 3D gaussian which is initialized with $\Theta$ from Eq.\coloredref{citypink}{eq_1}.
+where $\phi$ means the 2D prior and $R$ means the reference prompt, like text prompts or image prompts. $\mathcal{L}$ means the loss function to further optimize the 3D gaussian which is initialized with $\Theta$ from Eq.\ref{eq_1}.

 In the style transfer task, we aim to only change the 3D gaussian stylization rather than the geometry content.
 We achieve geometry-style decoupling in 3D gaussian by leveraging the inherent separation of geometric and color parameters in its parametric representation.
 Specifically, our style transfer framework exclusively optimizes the color parameters $\Theta_{color}$ while maintaining frozen geometric attributes during the stylization process as: